 Valdelomar tale goes like this.
 One evening, San Martin went for a horseback ride along Pisco’s bay.
 After a long excursion, the general dismounted his horse and leaned against a tree.
 San Martin then fell asleep.
 In his dream, Pisco had magically transformed into a modern city.
 “Immense crowds walked feverishly in an infinite yearning for work and renewal.
 And when all the people had risen, when progress and liberty were bearing fruit, they heard a triumphal march and saw..a beautiful flag, simple and eloquent that waved with pride on that powerful people,” Valdelomar wrote.

 San Martin suddenly awoke and a flock of Parihuanas (Andean flamingos) was flying across the sky.
-Parihuanas are particularly striking for its beautiful red and white feathers.
+Parihuanas are particularly striking for their beautiful red and white feathers.
 Overwhelmed by their beauty, San Martin believed that the potential Peruvian flag should have those colors.
 As they abandoned the bay shores, San Martin asked his officers:”Do you see that flock of birds going north?”

 “Yes, General, White and Red,” said one general.